Easter Bunny Bait Recipe (Easter Puppy Chow)

 - Pour the melted white chocolate mixture over the cereal mixture.
 Then, gently toss to combine and coat the cereal.

-- Add the remaining candy, toss to combine, and enjoy!
+- Add the remaining candy, toss to combine, and let the mixture rest.
+Once set, dig in, and enjoy!

 Note: If you don’t have a large bowl with a lid, transfer the cereal mixture to sealable bags instead.
 Pour the powdered sugar on top, and shake to coat.